TaylorVellios/PokemonSQL/README.md

 ![stats_raw](https://user-images.githubusercontent.com/14188580/118673075-556fed80-b7be-11eb-8d55-6b4110fac5ad.PNG)

-The 'Type' and 'Abilities' columns are both returned as strings that will need separating into their own columns.</br>
+At this point, the 'Type' and 'Abilities' columns are not suitable for a postgreSQL database and will need exploding into new columns.</br>
 'Type' is a simple fix, there can only be a maximum of two types per Pokemon, and each type is only one word.</br>
 'Abilities' on the other hand, can have up to 4 per Pokemon, and can be up to 3 words in length.</br>
 Before locking this table into a .csv we will have to retrieve all of the possible Abilities to cross reference against this messy column.</br>